moritzscheckenbach/KI_Training_Pipeline/README.md

     └── mask_rcnn.py
 ```

 The architecture should follow standard PyTorch conventions.
-That means labeld Bounding-Boxes are expected to be in the XYXY-Convention opposed to other conventions like those of COCO, YOLO, etc. For the exact composition of the "targets" consult the [Trainings Data](#trainings-data) structure.
+That means labeld Bounding-Boxes are expected to be in the XYXY-Convention opposed to other conventions like those of COCO, YOLO, etc. For the exact composition of the "targets" consult the [Training Data](#training-data) structure.
 You can either:

 1. **Use existing PyTorch models** - Import and configure models directly from `torchvision.models` or other libraries like `timm`